 Tutoring — Use your gifts and talents to help others succeed in their academic pursuits.
-Join the Academic Student Connections office in helping students make the most of their time at SAU by providing support to your peers in a variety of subjects.
+Join the Academic Support Center office in helping students make the most of their time at SAU by providing support to your peers in a variety of subjects.

 Small Groups — Join — or create — a small group Bible study!
 Connect with others through Student Development, Spiritual Life or Residence Life programs, or start something new!
 Form deeper relationships with your peers and challenge yourself to grow spiritually during your time on campus.

 Spiritual Life Retreat — Spend a weekend away from campus worshipping and studying the Word with peers.
 This retreat is all about spiritual development — and quality time in fellowship!

 Spring Break Mission Trips — Teams of students spend spring break on mission trips around the country and abroad, engaging with communities and attending to their greatest needs.